camilomolina8a/my-web-developer-portfolio/README.md

-##My Web Developer Portfolio
+#My Web Developer Portfolio.
-###This is the first version of my web dev portfolio made in Next.js
+This is the first version of my web dev portfolio made in Next.js.